Conductor Dutoit denies sexual misconduct allegations - Your Valley

 LONDON (AP) — Renowned conductor Charles Dutoit on Saturday denied serious accusations of sexual misconduct that have caused major symphonies in Europe, Australia and the United States to suspend relationships with him.

 Dutoit’s office issued a statement saying the allegations “have absolutely no basis in truth” and vowed to mount a meaningful defense.
-The Associated Press reported Thursday that three opera singers and a classical musician had accused him of sexual assault in incidents they say occurred between 1985 and 2010.
+The Associated Press reported earlier this week that three singers and a musician had accused him of sexual assault.

 “The allegations made against me are as shocking to me as they are to my friends and colleagues.
-I do not recognize the man or the actions being described in the media,” Dutoit said in a brief statement emailed to the Associated Press.
+I do not recognize the man or the actions being described in the media,” he said in a statement emailed to the Associated Press.

 “Whilst informal physical contact is commonplace in the arts world as a mutual gesture of friendship, the serious accusations made involving coercion and forced physical contact have absolutely no basis in truth.
 I am taking legal advice and plan to meaningfully defend myself and I believe within this current climate, media accusations on serious physical abuse do not help society tackle these issues properly if the claims are in fact not true.”